Some people say Revelation is purely symbolic.

 When Revelation speaks of life and death it is normally spiritual life and death that is meant.
 Of course, this is far more important than physical life and death (see Matt.
 5:29-30).

-Try it out and see if Revelation doesn’t make more sense if the images in it are actually images of the spirits of things not physical things, if the sequence of events recorded in Revelation is not in time (where it is linear) but in eternity (the events happen more like a disk).
+Revelation can be very hard to understand.
+John was in the spirit in eternity.
+Does Revelation make more sense if what John saw and describes are actually the spirits of nations, empires and kings and not physical views of those things?
+What if the sequence of events recorded in Revelation is not in time (where it is linear) but in eternity (the events happen more like a disk)?

 In particular take note of Rev. 15:2 – those who can be seen rising up and standing on the Sea and praising God, I believe this is us the Church worshiping here and now.